 A riving knife is installed on a table saw as a safety device.
-It is attached to the saw’s arbor and fixed relative to the blade, and moves with it as the blade depth is adjusted.
-You can also find it on circular saws or radial arm saws used for woodworking.
+It is attached to the saw’s arbor and fixed relative to the blade and moves with it as the blade depth is adjusted.
+You can also find it on circular or radial arm saws used for woodworking.

-Contractor table saws, just like other tools used by woodworkers, have their specific uses.
+Contractor table saws, like other tools used by woodworkers, have specific uses.
 Once you understand the use, your saw is made, and it is easier to work more effectively.
 We have gone through the top contractor saws on the market and what we think makes a great buy.
 Happy shopping!
 We hope this helps you find the best fit for your project.

 - How to Choose the Right Wood for Your Project - March 7, 2023